There are More Reasons to Visit Norway Pavilion at Epcot than Frozen (World Showcase)

 If you enjoy a good self-guided exhibit, then you’ll love the Gods of the Vikings Exhibit in the pavilion.

-Dining Options in the Norway Pavilion at Epcot
+Dining and Food Options in the Norway Pavilion at Epcot

 The Kringla Bakeri og Kafé